-- Ask your team's electronic medical record (EMR) lead to generate reports about patient demographics and disease prevalence.
+- Ask your team's electronic medical record (EMR) lead to generate reports on patient demographics and disease prevalence.
 The data can show trends in your patient population (e.g., age groups, common health conditions) and guide future programming or hiring.
-Review the data periodically (e.g., quarterly or yearly) to see how your patient panel is changing. - If practice level data are not available through your EMR, access other provincial resources, such as the New Brunswick Health Council databases and the Canadian Chronic Disease Surveillance System, for more data relevant to your region on chronic disease, socioeconomic status, and health usage - Add and use screening tools to obtain more detailed information about your patients' health and access to services.
-Tools for enhancing patient screening are available through the following organizations: - Poverty: A Clinical Tool for Primary Care Providers: a primary care tool for screening and supporting patients' living situation and socioeconomic concerns as part of their overall health (available in both English and French)
+Review the data periodically (e.g., quarterly or yearly) to see how your patient panel is changing. - If practice level data are not available through your EMR, access other provincial resources, such as the Nova Scotia Population Health Status Report, for more data relevant to your region on chronic disease, socioeconomic status, and health usage - Add and use screening tools to obtain more detailed information about your patients' health and access to services.
+Tools are available through the following organizations to enhance patient screening: - Poverty: A Clinical Tool for Primary Care Providers: a primary care tool for screening and supporting patients' living situation and socioeconomic concerns as part of their overall health

 - Building on Existing Tools to Improve Chronic Disease Prevention and Screening in Primary Care: evidence-based recommendations for chronic disease prevention and screening including an algorithm for targets and care pathways adjusted for diabetic and non-diabetic patients - Alberta Screening and Prevention: standardized population screening interventions with recommended screening intervals and evidence-based practice points - Increase your patients' knowledge of community resources to improve their overall health and wellbeing.
-Direct your patients to online databases containing information on local services such as the New Brunswick Community Services Database.
-It is a searchable database of community services and programs in New Brunswick, with options to filter results based on location and type of service (e.g., criminal justice and legal services, income support and employment).
-Related, city-specific databases are also available for Saint John and Fredericton.
+Direct your patients to 211 Nova Scotia, a database of local services in Nova Scotia that can be searched based on postal code or community.
+This service is available by phone, text, and email.